SUSE/telemetry-server/README.md

 ```

 Alternatively you can run `make local-server` in the top-level directory to
 launch the local server as shown above.
-You can optionally specify the DEBUG
+You can optionally specify LOG_LEVEL=debug
-variable to enabled DEBUG level logging, as follows:
+variable to enabled debug level logging, as follows:

 ```
-% make local-server DEBUG=true
+% make local-server LOG_LEVEL=debug
 cd server/telemetry-server; \
 rm -rf /tmp/telemetry/server
 cd server/telemetry-server; \